 The County may, at its sole and absolute discretion, reject any and all or parts of any or all proposals; accept parts of any and all proposals; further negotiate project scope and fees with terms that may differ from the terms the Selected Proposer outlines in their proposal; postpone or cancel at any time this Solicitation process; or waive any irregularities in this Solicitation or in the proposals received as a result of this process.
-In the event that a Proposer wishes to take an exception to any of the terms of this Solicitation, the Proposer shall clearly indicate the exception in its proposal.
+If a Proposer wishes to take an exception to any of the terms of this Solicitation, the Proposer shall clearly indicate the exception in its proposal.
 No exception shall be taken where the Solicitation specifically states that exceptions may not be taken.
 Further, no exception shall be allowed that, in the County's sole discretion, constitutes a material deviation from the requirements of the Solicitation.
 Proposals taking such exceptions may, in the County's sole discretion, be deemed nonresponsive.
 The County reserves the right to request and evaluate additional information from any Proposer regarding Proposer's responsibility after the submission deadline as the County deems necessary.

-The Proposer's proposal will be considered a good faith commitment by the Proposer to negotiate a contract with the County, in substantially similar terms to the proposal offered and, if successful in the process set forth in this Solicitation and subject to its conditions, to enter into a contract substantially in the terms herein.
+The Proposer's proposal will be considered a good faith commitment by the Proposer to negotiate a contract with the County, and, if successful in the process set forth in this Solicitation and subject to its conditions, to enter a contract substantially in the agreed upon terms.
+The County has the option, at its sole and absolute discretion, to negotiate any and all terms and proposal contents, including project phasing plans.
 Proposer proposal shall be irrevocable until contract award unless the proposal is withdrawn.
 A proposal may be withdrawn in writing only, addressed to the County contact person for this Solicitation, prior to the proposal due date and time, or upon the expiration of 180 calendar days after the opening of proposals.